Academic Catalog

 Student Right to Know

-Disclosure Of Graduation and Transfer-Out Rates of Degree/ Certificate Seeking, First-Time Freshman Undergraduates
+Disclosure of Graduation and Transfer-Out Rates of Degree/Certificate Seeking, First-Time Freshman Undergraduates

 Snow College provides information regarding graduation/completion and transfer rates.
 The information is provided in compliance with the Student-Right-to-Know-Act of 1990 (P.L.
 101-42).
 The rates reflect the program graduation/completion or transfer status of those students entering the college as full-time, first-time freshman for a given cohort year as which point 150% of the normal time-to completion has elapsed.
 This information is located on the College Navigator website (http://nces.ed.gov/collegenavigator/).
 Use school name: Snow College.